department-of-veterans-affairs/va.gov-team/products/facilities/vaccination-taxonomy/conversation-guide.md

 ## Post-Task Questions - 5 minutes

-In these tasks, you saw words such as vaccines, vaccination, immunization, shot.
+In these tasks, you saw or heard words such as vaccines, vaccination, immunization, shot.
 What words connect with you?
 Did we miss any?

 That is it - thank you for going through these with me today.
 It is really helpful as we try to make improvements to the VA.gov website.
 - Any questions for me?